 Protect yourself and your pocketbook by asking for specific information about these extra costs before your facelift.

 If the costs are prohibitive, ask your surgeon about payment plans or financing options.
 Many surgeons do offer payment plans.
-Find a Facelift surgeon near you to learn more about payment plans.

 The Aesthetic Institute of New York & New Jersey

 44 E 65th St.

 New York, NY 10021

 New York, NY 10022

 3655 Route 202

 Suites 225 and 230